regen-network/regen-ledger/docs/tutorials/user/message-based-governance-proposals.md

 The `ecocredit` module is currently the only module wired up in Regen Ledger that supports message-based governance proposals specifically for updating "parameters" but any message from any module can be used in message-based governance proposals (as [demonstrated below](#grant-authorization) with `MsgGrant`).

 With the migration to message-based governance proposals, a new set of messages were added to the `ecocredit` module that only an `authority` account can execute.
-In the current configuration of Regen Ledger, the `gov` module account is the `authority` account, and for the purpose of this tutorial we can think of the `authority` account as being synonymous with the `gov` module account.
+In the current configuration of Regen Ledger, the `gov` module account is the `authority` account, and for the purpose of this tutorial we can think of the `authority` account as synonymous with the `gov` module account.

 The following is the complete list of `ecocredit` messages added in Regen Ledger `v5` to support the changing of "parameters" using message-based governance proposals: